Govardhan-999/Project_001/README.md

 # Project_001
 project 1 social media like facebook on web
-This Project is like facebook and here you have to implement 2 module
+This Project is like facebook and here i have implemented 2 module
 a. user module which consist following sub module
  1. sign up
  2. sign in